Anti-Inflammatory Diet Plan →

 Instructions

-1. Add all ingredients except cream to a blender or small bowl of food processor.
-Blend at low power to chop nuts, then increase speed to high and blend to create a creamy puree (coulis).
+1. Place all ingredients, minus the cream, into a high speed blender or food processor.
+Blend at low power to chop nuts.
+Then, increase the speed to high, and blend until a smooth texture is formed.

-2. Transfer sauce to a small saucepan over low heat and stir in cream.
-Stir on low heat until warm, smooth, and combined, 2-4 minutes.
-Serve as desired.
+2. Transfer the sauce to a small saucepan over low heat.
+Stir in cream.

 Notes